Eros-code/fmod-webpage/README.md

 # fmod-webpage
 This project attempts to embed an fmod project within a html page and allow user interaction to determine the state of a piece of music based on some parameters.

+# What is FMOD?
+FMOD is a proprietary sound effects engine and authoring tool used for video games and applications developed by Firelight Technologies.
+It is able to play and mix sounds of diverse formats on many operating systems.

 # Vasfmod

 Vasfmod is a user interface created for the use on the website <a href = "https://www.vas-achilleas.com"> www.vas-achilleas.com </a>.
 It allows dynamic changes to be made to music created by Vas Achilleas for a unity game in FMOD, based on the parameters of health and intensity.
 It is built using range sliders and can be accessed via this website: <a href = "https://eros-code.github.io/vasfmod/studio/examples/fmod.html"> this website </a> as shown below.